corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/cm-updating-cordapp.md

 {{< warning >}}
-In Corda 4 we’ve introduced the Signature Constraint (see [API: contract constraints](api-contract-constraints.html)).
+In Corda 4 we’ve introduced the Signature Constraint (see [contract constraints](../../cordapps/api-contract-constraints.md)).
 States created or migrated to the Signature Constraint can’t be explicitly upgraded using the Contract upgrade transaction.
 This feature might be added in a future version.
 Given the nature of the Signature constraint there should be little need to create a brand new contract to fix issues in the old contract.